 COLOR - This category prevents denial and/or educational opportunities because of a person's skin tone.
-Color discrimination can occur within the same PREGNANCY - This category prevents denial of employment and/or race; for example someone who has a darker complexion may discriminate against someone that has a lighter complexion.
+Color discrimination can occur within the same rece; for example someone who has a darker complexion may discriminate against someone that has a lighter complexion.

-DISABILITY - This category prevents denial of employment and/or educational opportunities because of a person's race. repairment that substantially limits or prevents a making, seeing, hearing, taking, sitting, or standing.
+DISABILITY - This category prevents denial of employment and/or educational opportunities because of a person has, or is perceived to have a permanent, implement that substantially limits or prevents a major life activity; for example: waiking, seeing, hearing, taking, sitting, or standing.
+DISABILITY -